Seasonal e-commerce tips for high-risk merchants

-When it comes to Cyber Monday, there are some specific things you should have in mind, and this article from Bootstrapping E-commerce is a great place to start.
+When it comes to Cyber Monday, you can certainly take advantage of similar sales and marketing tactics that other businesses use.
 For example, instead of having your deals on Cyber Monday only why not take the entire week to try to convert using extended deals and other smart tools?

 Retain what you gain

 Customer retention can be a big win for any e-commerce site.
 Once you get customers who choose to shop at your web store repeatedly and regularly, it’s easier to get referrals and hopefully more regular customers.
 Picture being an e-juice site with a 70% repurchase rate?!
 That is a much nicer way to earn a living than burning through one time buyers.
 This philosophy is essential during the holiday season when the opportunity cost of losing your hard earned holiday traffic is at its peak.
 Conversion Sciences has an article detailing four ways to increase your customer retention.
 Where do you think these customers will check first on Cyber Monday for great deals?
 The more recurring customers you have, the higher the potential for making sales.
 Here is another good set of tips from Kissmetrics that you might find helpful.

 In the on-going effort to increase your sales, consider remarketing.
 Another great article from Bootstrapping E-commerce gives us insight into exactly how to go about remarketing to potential customers.
 This is especially useful for abandoned carts, as these are people who were already interested in your merchandise.
 How can you entice would be customers back to close the deal?
 Figuring that out can go a long way to helping you catch every potential customer during the holiday season.

 Your SEO should be on point at any time of year, but make sure you have it in tip-top shape for the holidays. eCommerceFuel has some good tips on boosting SEO ranking without using links, very useful especially if you need a boost in rankings.